 Accidents Resulting from Construction Equipment

-While construction sites are obligated to employ certain precautions to ensure that no one gets hurt, accidents do happen.
+While construction sites in Philadelphia are obligated to employ certain precautions to ensure that no one gets hurt, accidents do happen.
 Construction equipment and materials falling on pedestrians or vehicles, or damaging nearby property, rarely causes minor damages.

 Some of the most common equipment failures that cause accidents are: